vineet2604/summerinternship_D22IT204/README.md

+# summerinternship_D22IT204
-# summerinternship_D22IT204Week 1: The Humble Calculator
+Week 1: The Humble Calculator

 My Flutter adventure began with a timeless classic - a basic calculator app!
 This seemingly simple project laid the groundwork for my understanding of core Flutter concepts.
 Here's what a typical week looked like:

 Day 1 & 2: Setting Up the Foundation (️):